mariadb-corporation/MaxScale/About/Limitations.md

 * statement includes a stored procedure, or an UDF call

-### Multi-statement limitations
+* if there are multiple statements inside one query e.g. `INSERT INTO ... ; SELECT LAST_INSERT_ID();`

+### Limitations in multi-statement handling

-If the client enables and executes multi-statements, they will be routed to the master.
-All future queries will also be routed to the master to guarantee a consistent session state after the multi-statement query.
-This behavior can be controlled with the `strict_multi_stmt` router option.
+When a multi-statemet query is executed through the readwritesplit router, it will always be routed to the master.
+With the default configuration, all queries after a multi-statement query will be routed to the master to prevent possible reads of false data.

+You can override this behavior with the `strict_multi_stmt=false` router option.
+In this mode, the multi-statement queries will still be routed to the master but individual statements are routed normally.
+If you use multi-statements and you know they don't modify the session state in any relevant way, you can disable this option for better performance.

 For more information, read the [ReadWriteSplit](../Routers/ReadWriteSplit.md) router documentation.

+### Parsing related limitations

+Galera Cluster variables, such as @@wsrep_node_name, are not resolved by the embedded MariaDB parser.
+This usually means that the query will be routed to the master.

 ### Limitations in client session handling